mobxjs/mobx-state-tree/docs/API/README.md

     (v: any) => typeof v === "boolean"
 )

-Creates a type that can only contain a boolean value.
-This type is used for boolean values by default *__alias__*: types.boolean Example:
+`types.boolean` - Creates a type that can only contain a boolean value.
+This type is used for boolean values by default

+Example:

 ```ts
 const Thing = types.model({